 - Fudan University (China) (fr.)

 Students with a Master's 1 or professionals with an initial experience

-These intensive one-year master's programmes are designed for young professionals and recent graduates seeking to quickly develop the skills required to give their career a boost.
+This intensive one-year master's programme is designed for young professionals and recent graduates seeking to quickly develop the skills required to give their career a boost.